 (8) The RO must also give local public notice of the result of the election.

-(9) The local public notice must —

-(a) set out the contents of the declaration; and
+(9) The local public notice must set out the contents of the declaration.

-(b) if relevant — include a document detailing the distribution of preference votes.
+(9A) If applicable, a document approved by the RO detailing the distribution of preference votes must be published on the local government’s official website with, and for the same period as, the copy of the local public notice that is required to be published under section 5.96A(1)(i).

+Note for this subregulation:

+A copy of a local public notice given under subregulation (8) is prescribed for the purposes of section 5.96A(1)(i) by the Local Government (Administration) Regulations 1996 regulation 29C(2)(g).

 (10) The Departmental CEO may approve forms to be used for the purposes of this regulation.

 [Regulation 80 inserted: SL 2023/102 r.
-41.]
+41; amended: SL 2023/158 r.
+15.]

 80AA.
 Declaration and notice required under Sch.
 4.1A cl.
 19